 Biological Park Itanagar covers an area of 40.30 hectare.
 The valleys and the hills with streams offer great views to nature lovers.
 The sanctuary is rich in a wide range of trees.
 The sanctuary is home to wild species including antelopes, languor, porcupines, Himalayan black bear and many more.
 Bird watchers would love their visit here as the species of birds seen here run into over 400 varieties.
 Resting sheds and toilets are available for visitors.
 For more details, visit

 After that we went back to Naharlagun Retiring Room and have our dinner.
-In night I entered my ear phone and started listening- Bertie Higgins – Casablanca and forgot when I slept.
+In night I inserted my ear phone and started listening- Bertie Higgins – Casablanca and forgot when I slept.